Coalition Urges Comprehensive Approach to Judicial Ethics Reform

 The letter reads, in part: “While the recent revelations regarding Justice Thomas’s conflicts of interest are jaw-dropping, they are only the latest in a long list of examples of the Court failing to enforce basic standards of judicial ethics. … The SCERT Act is a critical first step in restoring confidence in the Supreme Court by imposing meaningful and enforceable ethics guidelines on the justices. … We would also encourage you to adopt additional legislation that would provide even further transparency and accountability of the Supreme Court.”

-The letter is signed by: Alliance for Justice, American Atheists, American Humanist Association, Bay Area Lawyers for Individual Freedom (BALIF) Center for Popular Democracy Action, CenterLink: The Community of LGBT Centers, Demand Justice, Equal Justice Society, Equality California, Equality Federation, FORGE, Inc., Freedom From Religion Foundation, Indivisible, interACT: Advocates for Intersex Youth, League of Conservation Voters, Minority Veterans of America, National Education Association, People’s Parity Project, Secular Coalition for America, and Stand Up America.
+The letter is signed by: Alliance for Justice, American Atheists, American Humanist Association, Bay Area Lawyers for Individual Freedom (BALIF) Center for Popular Democracy Action, CenterLink: The Community of LGBT Centers, Demand Justice, Equal Justice Society, Equality California, Equality Federation, FORGE, Inc., Freedom From Religion Foundation, Indivisible, interACT: Advocates for Intersex Youth, League of Conservation Voters, Minority Veterans of America, People’s Parity Project, Secular Coalition for America, and Stand Up America.

 The full letter can be found here.